Reusable, story telling packaging for kayak paddles

 COO Melker of Sweden

-While the Stora Enso team delivered the packaging design, Melker of Sweden provided the artwork for the inside of the box.
+While the Stora Enso team delivered the packaging design, Melker of Sweden provided the artwork inside of the box.
 It consists of photos from kayaking adventures and short snippets of their outdoor stories, or “Melker moments”.

 “The comments we have got from customers about the packaging is that it ‘truly feels like us.’
 I think it proofs that the design collaboration was great”.